-MediaVillage columnist Philip L. McKenzie is an anthropologist who uses his expertise in culture to advise organizations on how best to thrive in an increasingly challenging and uncertain environment.
-He shares that expertise in his column, "On Influence and Influencers."
-Philip uses his quantitative background and Wall Street experience in combination with a qualitative understanding of social, economic, and cultural movements to unmask complex opportunities and identify significant trends that drive our future.
+Philip L. McKenzie is Executive Director of AdvancingDiversity.org, leading the media community’s investments in advancing diversity, equality and inclusion programs from advocacy to activism.
+Philip is an anthropologist who uses his expertise in culture to advise organizations on how best to thrive in an increasingly challenging and uncertain environment.
+Philip uses his quantitative background and Wall Street experience in combination with a qualitative understanding of social, economic and cultural movements to unmask complex opportunities and identify significant trends that drive our future.

-After completing his MBA at Duke University’s Fuqua School of Business, Philip joined Goldman, Sachs & Co where he worked in domestic equity trading.
-He has had extensive trading experience in both the healthcare and consumer product sectors.
+After completing his MBA at Duke University’s Fuqua School of Business, Phil joined Goldman, Sachs & Co where he worked in Domestic Equity Trading.
+He has had extensive trading experience in both the Healthcare and Consumer Product sectors.

-Philip is a passionate supporter of the arts.
-He has been a supporting partner of the Alvin Ailey American Dance Theatre since 1999.
-He is formerly a junior associate of the Museum of Modern Art and a member of the Apollo Circle of the Metropolitan Museum of Art.
+Phil is a passionate supporter of the arts.
+He has been a Supporting Partner of the Alvin Ailey American Dance Theatre since 1999.
+He is formerly a Junior Associate of the Museum of Modern Art and a member of the Apollo Circle of the Metropolitan Museum of Art.
 He is a rabid music fan and accomplished DJ under the name 9 Is Water.